Counterfactual Maps: What They Are and How to Find Them: Related Work

-Counterfactual explanations are a cornerstone of trustworthy machine learning, as they provide intuitive, instance-level explanations of model predictions.
-We review prior work on counterfactual explanations for tree ensembles, distinguishing between heuristic and exact methods, and then discuss amortized inference approaches.
-For broader surveys on counterfactual explanations, we refer the reader to \citet{karimi2022survey}, \citet{guidotti2024counterfactual}, and \citet{verma2024counterfactual}.
+Counterfactual explanations are a cornerstone of trustworthy machine learning, providing intuitive explanations of model predictions.
+We review prior work on counterfactual explanations for tree ensembles, distinguishing heuristic and exact methods, before discussing amortized inference.
+For broader surveys, we refer the reader to \citet{karimi2022survey}, \citet{guidotti2024counterfactual}, and \citet{verma2024counterfactual}.

-While early counterfactual explanation methods were largely model-agnostic~\citep{DBLP:journals/corr/abs-1711-00399}, \emph{white-box} approaches tailored to a specific hypothesis class can often produce higher-quality explanations by exploiting model structure.
-For tree ensembles, many existing methods generate counterfactuals \emph{heuristically}, that is, without guarantees on optimality or even feasibility.
-A widely used baseline specific to tree ensembles is Feature Tweaking (FT)~\citep{Tolomei_2017}, which explores alternative root-to-leaf paths in individual trees to propose feature changes that may flip the ensemble's prediction.
-However, because it does not reason jointly over all trees, FT can yield suboptimal explanations and may fail to find a valid counterfactual even when one exists.
-Other heuristic approaches include gradient-based optimization using differentiable approximations of tree splits~\citep{lucic2022focus}, restricting the search to \emph{live regions} supported by training data~\citep{carreira2023LIRE}, or approximating the ensemble with a single surrogate tree~\citep{fernandez2020random}.
+Early counterfactual methods were largely model-agnostic~\citep{DBLP:journals/corr/abs-1711-00399}, whereas \emph{white-box} approaches tailored to specific hypothesis classes can exploit model structure to produce higher-quality explanations.
+For tree ensembles, many methods are \emph{heuristic}: they provide no guarantees on optimality and may even fail to find a feasible counterfactual.
+A widely used tree-specific baseline is Feature Tweaking (FT)~\citep{Tolomei_2017}, which explores alternative root-to-leaf paths in individual trees to propose feature changes that may flip the ensemble prediction.
+Since it does not reason jointly over all trees, FT can be suboptimal or invalid.
+Other heuristics use differentiable approximations of tree splits~\citep{lucic2022focus}, restrict the search to \emph{live regions} supported by training data~\citep{carreira2023LIRE}, or approximate the ensemble with a single surrogate tree~\citep{fernandez2020random}.
 More recently, EECE~\citep{zhang2025efficient} improves FT by prioritizing candidate modifications using the ensemble structure and combining them with live regions to ensure feasibility.